-What is Medical Tourism?
+What is medical tourism?
 Quite simply, it's the practice of traveling beyond your country's borders to other areas of the world to seek medical treatment.
-Typically, medical travel involves traveling from first-world nations (primarily U.S. and Europe) to less developed parts of the planet.
+Typically, medical travel involves traveling from first-world nations (primarily in the U.S. and Europe) to less developed parts of the planet.
 Thailand, India, Mexico and Costa Rica are among the more popular tourist destinations.

 The risks, such as they are, are also fairly obvious.
 There's the unfamiliarity of the unknown (new country, foreign language) and the fear that, if anything goes wrong, a patient won't have any recourse to recover the money they spent or seek legal recourse.

 Which brings us to Puerto Rico.
 As a rising player in the medical travel niche, Puerto Rico can offer advantages that virtually no other country can match.
 For one, American travelers aren't really going away from home.
 For another, Puerto Rico is close enough to the U.S. to be no more than a weekend trip for an outpatient procedure or a Caribbean sun-kissed stay escape for a few days.
 But the appeal of the island as a medical travel destination goes beyond these basic benefits.

 A manageable flight from most airports in the U.S., Puerto Rico offers the perks of near-perfect weather most of the year, no passport required for American travelers, and an English-speaking community (particularly when it comes to medical staff).
 Among the services you can get here (for up to 80 percent less than the same procedure in the U.S.) are orthopedic surgery, cardiovascular disease treatment, oncology, and neurology.
 And, because it's a U.S. territory, hospitals in Puerto Rico must comply with U.S. standards.

 Finally, doctors in Puerto Rico must be board-certified, so American patients can rely on the quality of the treatment they receive.
 For far less.